 - If you are driving your vehicle, and you collide with a legally parked car, you are automatically at fault.
 No matter the circumstance, if you hit a legally parked vehicle, you are at fault.
 On the other hand, if the car is parked illegally, the driver of that car could be at fault.

 - You must obey all traffic signs while in a parking lot.
-You are automatically at fault if you are in an accident as a result of failing to follow the directions of a traffic sign in the parking lot, such as a stop or yield sign, or if you fail to follow the directions of a police officer.
+You are automatically at fault if you are in an accident after failing to follow the direction of a traffic sign in the parking lot, such as a stop or yield sign, or if you fail to follow the direction of a police officer.

 - If you open your car door and hit another vehicle, you are automatically at fault for any damage.
-It is the responsibility of the person opening a car door to ensure that there is no traffic approaching before they do so.
+It is your responsibility to ensure there is no traffic approaching before you open a car door.

 What should you do after a parking lot accident?

 A parking lot accident should be handled the same as any other accident.
-Any accident should be reported to the police if damage exceeds the province limit (for instance, Alberta and Ontario’s is $2000).
+Any accident should be reported to the police if damage exceeds the provincial limit.
+In Alberta and Ontario, for instance, the limit is $2,000.

-Some people choose to pay for the accident out of their pocket without informing their insurance company, but this approach can backfire.
+Some people choose to pay for the accident out of pocket without informing their insurance company, but this approach can backfire.
 You are required to report all collisions to your auto insurance carrier.
-If you don’t report it, the other driver can still contact their insurance to make a claim – even if you already paid for the damages yourself.
-If it is determined that you were wholly or even partially at-fault for the accident, your rates may end up increasing as a result.
+If you don’t report it, the other driver can still contact their insurance provider to make a claim — even if you already paid for the damages yourself.
+If it’s determined that you were wholly or even partially at fault for the accident, your rate may end up increasing as a result.

 If you cause damage to another vehicle and the other driver is not present, leave a note on their dashboard with your contact information to avoid a potential hit-and-run claim against you.
 If your vehicle was damaged when you were not present, and no note was left with the other driver’s contact information, you may not be held at fault, but you will likely be required to pay the deductible to have the damage repaired since your insurance provider won’t be able to recoup any costs from the insurance policy of the driver who hit and ran.

 All of the same procedures following an accident on the road are still good guidelines to follow if you are involved in a parking lot accident.